dfarnham/totp-qr/README.md

 The motivation for this project was initiated by password housekeeping.
 I'm content with the tools I use for password management such as [KeePassXC](https://keepassxc.org), [pass](https://www.passwordstore.org/), [iTerm2 Password Manager](https://iterm2.com/features.html) (can't live without now), but I lacked visibility and portability of my TOTP parameters and passwords.

-Mainly I need the SECRET because it's mine, I like CLI, and tools like this might make someone else's day brighter.

 This tool uses:

 * The excellent [rqrr crate](https://docs.rs/rqrr/latest/rqrr/) for digging out otpauth data from most image types